Architecture major handbook:

 All undergraduates follow the same path through their junior year.
 In the first two years, students take a breadth of lower-division courses and the introductory environmental design courses.
 The junior year is architecture-intensive.
 In the fall semester, students take a design studio and a history and humanities option.
 In the spring, the required courses include another studio, a course in history and a technology option.

-During the spring semester of the junior year, students choose either a project track or a studio track for the senior year.
+During the spring semester of the junior year, students choose either a design research track or a studio track for the senior year.

-The project track option explores a particular theme for both the fall and spring semesters of the senior year.
+The design research track option explores a particular theme for both the fall and spring semesters of the senior year.
 This theme changes each year, and is taught by a group of faculty members on a subject of their shared interest.
-For the fall semester, students enroll in a project preparation seminar, and for the spring semester, students take a studio — led by the same faculty — in which they develop their research and explorations, culminating in a design project and documented in a pamphlet.
+For the fall semester, students enroll in a design research preparation seminar, and for the spring semester, students take a studio — led by the same faculty — in which they develop their research and explorations, culminating in a design project and documented in a pamphlet.